CoinFabrik/scout/docs/docs/vulnerabilities/README.md

 Avoid using the `unsafe` block in Rust, as it can lead to memory unsafety and undefined behavior.

 Check the following [documentation](26-avoid-unsafe-block.md) for a more detailed explanation of this vulnerability class.

+### 27 - Unstable interface

+It is clear that any production code should not rely on unstable features, as they may change in future versions of the language.
+This is the case for `sr25529_verify` method.

+Check the following [documentation](27-unstable-interface.md) for a more detailed explanation of this vulnerability class.